dandelion125/kernel_libghthash/README.md

 To use the library, add
   #include <ght_hash_table.h>

-to your source-file and add kernel_libghthash.lib to your project
+to your source-file and add libghthash.lib to your project